NDelventhal/InsolvencyAnnouncementsGer/README.md

 Please also check the open issues for other proposed features.

 ## Contributing
 Contributions are welcome.
 Please do not hesitate to open an issue or pull request.
 Prior to pull requests containing major changes, please communicate these changes via a new issue.
-Please try to avoid duplicate and have a look at the open issues for a list of known issues and proposed changes prior to it.
+Please try to avoid duplicates and have a look at the open issues for a list of known issues and proposed changes prior to it.

 ## Acknowledgments